-Last December I had a crush for Adinkra jewels, a brand I had such a crush for that I wrote an article about it.
+During on of my stay in Senegal I discovered Adinkra jewels, a brand I had such a crush for that I wrote an article about it.

 The designer at the origin of these magnificent jewels is called Sarraounia, a name I found very beautiful.
 And, of course, I wanted to know more about the meaning of this special name...

 An extremely famous figure in Niger, Queen Sarraounia embodies the resistance of Nigerians against the French colonization at the end of the 19th century.
 Forgotten by historians, she has been popularized by fiction and cinema which have relied on oral tradition to make this character of a warrior queen engaged in the defense of her land a major element of the Nigerian national narrative.
 A legendary queen of West Africa, Sarraounia Mangou reigned in the 19th century in southwestern Niger.
 She presided over the destiny of the animist population (the Aznas).
 In the Hausa language, "Sarraounia" means "queen.
 This is the title given to the political and religious leader of the community.

 The Nigerian sovereign entered the legend for having opposed in the years 1898-1899 a tenacious resistance to the passage of a French colonial troop.
 For Nigerians, she symbolizes their fight against imperialism.

 A determined Queen facing the Voulet and Chanoine mission...